 The Java Ternary Operator is also called a Conditional Operator.
 The Ternary operator is mostly used in the decision-making process to return true or false.
 And it returns the statement depending upon the given expression result.
-The basic syntax of a Conditional Operator in Java Programming is as shown below:
+The basic syntax of a Conditional or Ternary Operator in Java Programming is as shown below:

 Test_expression ? statement1: statement2